Current Weather

 Weather Briefing

-VFRBemidji Regional Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+VFRBemidji Regional Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 4,000 feet and 10 SM visibility.

 Wind Analysis